GoldenStone02/oqs-compiled/README.md

 # 📚 Installation Instruction Manual

-Serving as a form of guidance, this manual follows through and details some of the major commands that I've utilized whilst attempting to install the Official Open Quantum Safe (OQS) curl binary with its additional dependencies for Windows.
+Serving as a form of guidance, this manual follows through and details some of the major commands that I've utilized whilst attempting to install the official Open Quantum Safe (OQS) curl binary with its additional dependencies for Windows.

 In most normal circumstances, usage of [oqs-provider's official Docker image of curl](https://hub.docker.com/r/openquantumsafe/curl) should suffice as its easy to setup with little hassle, is able to uninstall cleanly, and gets updates somewhat frequently.
 However, in the odd situation where you would need to have it installed onto a Windows environment, you're in luck!